 All NQBP Personnel will be made aware of this document and other related NQBP policy documents.
 These documents are also available to the public via the NQBP website.

 All NQBP Personnel will be made aware of:

-- the PID Act, with particular regard being paid to PIDs which may arise in the conduct of NQBP's business; - the Whistleblower regime established under the Corporations Act; and - Alternative Disclosures that can be made.
+- the PID Act, with particular regard being paid to PIDs which may arise in the conduct of NQBP's business; and - the Whistleblower regime established under the Corporations Act.